 The Commission has verified the production of all Australian industry members of alloy round bar.
-Figure 1, below, represents the total volume of production for the investigation period for OneSteel, Moly-Cop and Milltech.
+Figure 1, below, represents the share of the total volume of production for the investigation period held by each of OneSteel, Moly-Cop and Milltech.